mshikebkhan/ncubook/README.md

 python manage.py createsuperuser
 python manage.py runserver
 ```
+---

+## 📝 Note
-Log in as superuser and go to /adming page and setup ex.
+  - Log in as superuser and go to /adming page and setup ex.
 Add courses, Add Announcements, etc.
-Currently, many Admin-Panel fields are read-only.
+  - Currently, many Admin-Panel fields are read-only.
 You can make them editable from admin.py of each app.
-*The Messenger app is hidden from the Admin-Panel for users' privacy.
+  - *The Messenger app is hidden from the Admin-Panel for users' privacy.
-*You can fully customize the Admin-Panel by updating the admin.py of each app.
+  - *You can fully customize the Admin-Panel by updating the admin.py of each app.
 ---

 ## 👥 Contributing